meet the family -

 The sale of trucking companies is fairly common.
 Many are privately held businesses with aging owners who are ready to sell them and 'go fishing'.
 Another reason to buy a trucking company is to get access to the customer base and grow your existing enterprise.
 These are common and legitimate reasons.
 The company I worked for was bought and sold seven times while I worked for them.
 Counting the original owner and founder, I worked under a total of eight owners.

-s with most acquisitions, the new owners come in with their own agenda and their own way of doing things.
+As with most acquisitions, the new owners come in with their own agenda and their own way of doing things.
 Change is inevitable.
 Much of that change is in terms of which of the acquired employees will be kept.
 Through all of those changes in ownership, I survived.
-I don't know if it was because I was very good a
+I don't know if it was because I was very good at what I did, or because I was grossly underpaid.

 None-the-less, through all those gyrations of change, I never got used to it.
 The first couple of months seemed to be directionless.
 Keep doing what you're doing, just do more of it.
 The new owners and their crew seemed to be throwing around a lot of money - big dinners with major customers - luncheons and conferences with union leaders - they even had food delivered to the drivers' break room regularly.
 They were trying to win everyone over with a message of, "growth is good for all of us, and we're going to grow."